 The interrupt priority feature is enabled by setting the IPEN bit (RCON<7>).
 When interrupt priority is enabled, there are two bits which enable interrupts globally.
 Setting the GIEH bit (INTCON<7>) enables all interrupts that have the priority bit set (high priority).
-Setting the GIEH and GIEL bits (INTCON<7:6>) enables interrupts that have the priority bit cleared (low priority).
-When the interrupt flag, enable bit and appropriate Global Interrupt Enable bits are set, the interrupt will vector immediately to address, 0008h or 0018h, depending on the priority bit setting.
+Setting the GIEL bit (INTCON<6>) enables all interrupts that have the priority bit cleared (low priority).
+When the interrupt flag, enable bit and appropriate global interrupt enable bit are set, the interrupt will vector immediately to address 0008h or 0018h, depending on the priority bit setting.
 Individual interrupts can be disabled through their corresponding enable bits.

 When the IPEN bit is cleared (default state), the interrupt priority feature is disabled and interrupts are compatible with PIC® mid-range devices.
 In Compatibility mode, the interrupt priority bits for each source have no effect.
 INTCON<6> is the PEIE bit, which enables/disables all peripheral interrupt sources.
 INTCON<7> is the GIE bit, which enables/disables all interrupt sources.
-All interrupts branch to address, 0008h, in Compatibility mode.
+All interrupts branch to address 0008h in Compatibility mode.

-When an interrupt is responded to, the Global Interrupt Enable bit is automatically cleared by hardware to disable further interrupts.
+When an interrupt is responded to, the global interrupt enable bit is cleared to disable further interrupts.
 If the IPEN bit is cleared, this is the GIE bit.
-If interrupt priority levels are used, this will be either the GIEH bit, if the interrupt was configured for high-priority, or the GIEL bit, if the interrupt was configured for low-priority.
-When executing in the interrupt context, application firmware should not attempt to manually re-enable the respective GIEH or GIEL bit that was cleared in hardware.
+If interrupt priority levels are used, this will be either the GIEH or GIEL bit.
 High-priority interrupt sources can interrupt a low-priority interrupt.
 Low-priority interrupts are not processed while high-priority interrupts are in progress.

-When an interrupt occurs, the return address is pushed onto the stack and the PC is loaded with the interrupt vector address (0008h or 0018h).
-Once in the Interrupt Service Routine (ISR), the source(s) of the interrupt can be determined by polling the interrupt flag bits.
-The interrupt flag bit, or individual PIEx enable bit, must be cleared in software before returning from the interrupt handler to avoid recursive interrupts.
+The return address is pushed onto the stack and the PC is loaded with the interrupt vector address (0008h or 0018h).
+Once in the Interrupt Service Routine, the source(s) of the interrupt can be determined by polling the interrupt flag bits.
+The interrupt flag bits must be cleared in software before re-enabling interrupts to avoid recursive interrupts.